marklogic/flux/docs/import/splitting.md

 ### Using JSON Pointer expressions

-For JSON source documents, you can specify [JSON Pointer](https://www.rfc-editor.org/rfc/rfc6901) expressions via the `--splitter-json-pointer` option.
+For JSON documents, you can select text to split by specifying one or more [JSON Pointer](https://www.rfc-editor.org/rfc/rfc6901) expressions via the `--splitter-json-pointer` option.

-As an example, consider a JSON document containing at least the following content:
+As an example, consider a JSON document containing the following content:

 ```
 {